CumulusNetworks/docs/content/cumulus-linux-43/Monitoring-and-Troubleshooting/Monitoring-System-Hardware/Troubleshoot-Layer-1.md

 The root cause of a layer 1 problem falls into one of these three categories:

 - Configuration issues: A misconfiguration on one neighbor or the other, or a configuration mismatch between the neighbors.
-- Hardware issues: Failures in fiber patches or modules and, on rare occasions, a QSFP/SFP port.
+- Hardware issues: Failures in fiber patches or modules and, on rare occasions, a QSFP or SFP port.
-- Switch driver errors in handling a particular module type: Very rare and can usually be worked around.
+- Switch driver errors in handling a particular module type.
+These are very rare and can usually be worked around.

 To resolve a layer 1 problem, follow these steps: